LucioD3v/HomeCopilot/README.md

 - Missing information produces a blocked action instead of a generic message.
 - Email, calendar, and WhatsApp tools are approval-gated.
 - The decision trace and action log make agent behavior inspectable.
-- The user's travel estimate and Google Maps' route estimate are labelled separately.
+- The route duration shown to the user comes from the Google Maps Directions API.

 ## Current Integration Boundary